 For banks across both the UK and the US, branches would have to alter their operation processes and place a big emphasis on promoting their mobile apps and online banking services because they wanted to encourage customers to be safe and bank online rather than have customers attend outlets unnecessarily.

-Due to branch closures and opening hours reduction times for banks, their contact centres have been busy now more than ever as customers are having to resort to other means of help rather than heading to the branch for the in-store customer service experience that they would usually be accustomed to.
-This can perhaps explain why the demand for banking and money services increased by 204% in the UK for the period of January to June 2020 compared to 2019, likewise the US saw a 148% increase during the same period as stated in Awaken’s study.
+Due to branch closures and opening hours reduction times for banks, their contact centers have been busy now more than ever as customers are having to resort to other means of help rather than heading to the branch for the in-store customer service experience that they would usually be accustomed to.
+This can perhaps explain why the demand for banking and money services increased by 204% in the UK for the period of January to June 2020 compared to 2019, likewise, the US saw a 148% increase during the same period as stated in Awaken’s study.